floccusaddon/website/start.md

 description: "Learn how to set up floccus to sync your bookmarks."
 ---

 # 0. Prerequisites
 You will need a server to sync your bookmarks with.

+* If you have a Google Account, you can use Google drive for this.
+Floccus can even store your bookmarks in an encrypted file in there, so you don't have to worry about your privacy.

-* This can be a [Nextcloud](https://nextcloud.com) server with the [bookmarks app](https://github.com/nextcloud/bookmarks) installed.
-Syncing with Nextcloud bookmarks allows you to view your bookmarks with a nice web interface.
+* Your sync server can also be a [Nextcloud](https://nextcloud.com) server, which you can host yourself or sign up for an existing instance, with the [Bookmarks App](https://github.com/nextcloud/bookmarks) installed.
+Syncing with Nextcloud Bookmarks allows you to view your bookmarks with a nice web interface.

-* Alternatively you may use any server that supports [WebDAV](https://en.wikipedia.org/wiki/WebDAV).
+* Thirdly, you may use any server that supports [WebDAV](https://en.wikipedia.org/wiki/WebDAV).
 There is a number of [public services supporting WebDAV access](https://community.cryptomator.org/t/webdav-urls-of-common-cloud-storage-services/75), but you can also use [LoFloccus](https://github.com/TCB13/LoFloccus) as a companion app to sync to a file on your disk.

 # 1. Install floccus
 Floccus is known to work in Chrome, Firefox, Edge, Opera, Vivaldi, Brave and Kiwi.
 Click on one of the following links to install floccus in your browser.